Mediterranean Beef Stew

 - 1 small onion, diced in 1/2 inch pieces

-- 2 lbs. trimmed and diced chuck steak, cut in bite-sized pieces (see notes)
+- 2 lbs. trimmed and diced chuck steak or roast, cut in bite-sized pieces (see notes)

 - 1/2 cup tomato sauce (see notes)